2023 Best English Language & Literature Schools in the New England Region

 While working on their degree, English language and literature majors at Williams accumulate an average of around $14,500 in student debt.

-Middlebury College landed the #6 spot in the 2023 rankings for the best English language and literature programs.
-Middlebury is a small private not-for-profit school located in the town of Middlebury.
+Middlebury College ranked #6 on this year’s Best English Language & Literature Schools in the New England Region list.
+Middlebury is a small private not-for-profit school located in the distant town of Middlebury.

 After completing their degree, English language and literature graduates from Middlebury carry an average student debtload of $21,044.

 Brown University did quite well in this year’s ranking of the best schools for English language and literature students.
 It came in at #7 on the list.
-Brown is a fairly large private not-for-profit school located in the medium-sized city of Providence.
+Brown is a large private not-for-profit school located in the midsize city of Providence.

 After completing their degree, English language and literature graduates from Brown carry an average student debtload of $13,500.

-Boston College landed the #8 spot in the 2023 rankings for the best English language and literature programs.
-Boston College is a large private not-for-profit school located in the city of Chestnut Hill.
+Boston College did quite well in this year’s ranking of the best schools for English language and literature students.
+It came in at #8 on the list.
+Boston College is a fairly large private not-for-profit school located in the small city of Chestnut Hill.

 On average, English language and literature graduates from Boston College take out $17,500 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $467, assuming that the borrower is on a 10-year repayment plan.